 To date in the nursery we,

 I went through loads of paint chips before narrowing them down and then getting samples from Lowe’s of BM’s Whitewater Bay, SW’s Marshmallow and BM’s Pink Damask.
-Those three sat on the wall for a few weeks until finally I chose Pink Damask for the wall and Marshmallow for the trim and ceiling.
+Those three sat on the wall for a few weeks as I scoured blogs like My Babies Planet for inspiration until finally I chose Pink Damask for the wall and Marshmallow for the trim and ceiling.

 The painting was complete.
 I got home from work and went straight to the nursery and it just didn’t look right.
 The trim appeared to have a pink cast to it.
 I called the painter and said I thought the trim and wall colors had been confused but he was adamant that he gave his crew the right instructions.
 The painter and SW claim that Lowe’s actually color matched the color below Pink Damask and the trim was correct.
 So to create more of a contrast I had the trim painted SW Extra White, the wall was repainted Pink Damask (Lowe’s darker version) and the ceiling remained Marshmallow.